falldeaf/unity-flowlauncher/Readme.md

 ## Installation
 This plugin relies on the [Unity.powershell Module](https://github.com/microsoft/unitysetup.powershell).
 Go to the github page for installation instructions, and install that module, first.
 Then, place the contents of the release folder into %appdata%/FlowLauncher/Plugins folder and restart FlowLauncher.
+In the plugin settings, click the 'Unity Project Folder' button and navigate to your Unity projects folder and click 'open'.

 ## Usage
     un <fuzzy search through your projects>